parkerjgit/algorithms/markdown/stacks_and_queues/stacks.md

 * Stacks and Queues and great when its ok to black box the data (i.e., no search or arbitrary access).
 Stacks are best when order really doesn't matter.
 * Use *Push* and *Pop* to insert/remove items from a stack, *Peek* to get top without removing.
 Theses are constant time `O(1)` operations!
 * Stacks can be implemented using either arrays or linked lists.
-Arrays are preferable b/c less overhead (and push/pop already avail on Array.prototype)
+Arrays are preferable b/c less overhead.
+Linked list are more flexible.
+Dynamic arrays (i.e., lists) are typically used for convenience.
-* Stack can also be implemented with queues. why?
+* Stack can also be implemented with two queues (not useful in practice)
 * Applications of Stacks:
   * Balancing of parentheses in an expression (Dijkstra's two-strack algorithm)
   * Infix to Postfix /Prefix conversion